-A: No. Both entry-level and lateral candidates must have 3-5 years as a patrol officer in Moore before transfers or promotions.
+A: No. Entry-level candidates must have 3-5 years as a patrol officer in Moore before transfers or promotions, and laterals are open to specialty assignments after 1 year with the Chief's discretion.
 Having experience with the unpredictable and diverse nature of events, that come with patrol work is absolutely vital background knowledge before making a transition to any other type of police work.
 Modern policing is very complex and every city is very different so it is also important that you learn the specifics of this department and this city before any transfers.

 People choose to go into policing because they love the job.
 In fact, many patrol officers find that they love the work so much that they choose to stay in patrol for their entire career.
 If you are not interested in patrol work at all and only want to be part of an advanced specialty unit, you are probably not ready to realistically consider a career in policing.
 The knowledge and experience officers gain in patrol work is instrumental to their growth and a vital step toward placement in a specialty unit.

 • K-9 Unit